 Local authorities are required by regulation to have regard for the Chartered Institute of Public Finance & Accountancy (CIPFA) Prudential Code 2017 edition and Treasury Management Code 2017 edition.
 The updated 2017 Prudential Code requires that local authorities have in place a capital strategy.
 This is in order to demonstrate that the authority takes capital expenditure and investment decisions in line with service objectives and overall organisational strategy and resources.
 The aim is to ensure decisions are being made with sufficient regard to the long run financing implications and potential risks to the authority.
 Local authorities must also have regard to the Statutory Guidance on Local Government Investments, the updated 3rd edition of which applies from 1 April 2018.
 This requires the production of at least one investment strategy.
-For Teignbridge District Council, this is the Treasury Management Strategy Statement.
+Teignbridge District Council have: